 To truly understand the deep roots of Macanese cuisine, one needs to look further than just the Portuguese influence and look back into history books.
 As much as it greatly contributed to local culinary traditions in the city, Portugal has been itself influenced by other cultures.

 For example, olives, garlic, and onions, while inherent elements of Macanese cuisine which are indeed included in many Portuguese dishes, were actually originally brought to the Iberian Penninsula during the Roman Empire occupation.
 Olive groves and endless wheat fields of the still fertile Portuguese South first appeared as one of the major agricultural regions for the Roman Empire.

 Another obvious influence is Arabian.
 Bringing their forces to Europe, Arabs also left a significant trace on European culture (most prominent in Spain and Portugal).
 From spices (such as saffron) to fruit (like lemon and grapes), there are many elements that live on today, and the influence even seeped into the Portuguese language (açúcar means sugar, berenjela means eggplant, and arroz means rice — all these words have Arabic roots).

 Sephardi Jewish customs also contributed to Portuguese cuisine.
-In the XIV century, the pressure of Catholic inquisition forced the Jewish population to emigrate, and many of them fled to Portugal.
+In the 14th century, the pressure of Catholic inquisition forced the Jewish population to emigrate, and many of them fled to Portugal.
 However, at the end of the century, the King of Portugal demanded all the Jews convert to Christianity or face harsh consequences.
-Proving they renounced the Judaism, Christians had to change their gastronomic customs.
+Proving they renounced Judaism, Christians had to change their gastronomic customs.
 Eating shellfish dishes and meat sausages was one of the tests for the converted.
 Problematically, Portuguese sausages were mostly made of pork, so Sephardi Jews created their own versions, Alheira (chicken sausage) and Farinheira (flour and spices sausage) which are now some of many types of sausages eaten in Portuguese cuisine.